 It can be helpful to have a printed template to use in lesson planning.
 You can design your own, or there are many available on the internet or in books.
 On the following pages you will find an example of a completed lesson plan which includes helpful guidance.

-A blank lesson template is available in the Appendix for you to use.
+A blank template of the example below is available in the Appendix for you to copy.